12 year old daughter constantly fighting with Mom

 Finally, let's talk about what's wearing you down on a daily basis: grooming.
 Many girls this age are so conscious of peer pressure to be attractive to boys that they become meticulous with these grooming tasks.
 But most tweens need help developing good grooming habits.
 They need daily gentle reminders about what their new bodies need: daily showers, deodorant, teeth and face care twice daily, etc. If you can build these habits into the routine for three months -- reminding her nicely every single day -- she will then have developed habits that she will carry into adulthood.

 You may well feel that you shouldn't have to remind her.
-But, speaking from experience in my own home, deodorant is seen as gross, those Noxema face wash cloths "hurt my skin," a shower is a waste of time, and a bra was an unwanted symbol of losing her childhood.
-Without reminders, these things don't become habits.
-But that's part of parenting.
+But, speaking from experience in my own home, at this age deodorant was seen as gross, those Noxema face wash cloths "hurt my skin," a shower is a waste of time, and a bra was an unwanted symbol of losing her childhood.
+Without reminders, these things don't become habits as fast (although by fifteen, virtually all kids have learned from their peers that they need to develop these habits or be ostracized.)
 As with teaching our toddlers to use the toilet and brush their teeth, it takes patience for our tweens to develop grooming habits, but they eventually do.
-And once they master this, they'll be on to the next challenge, and we'll have even less influence on them for that.
+And once they master this, they'll be on to the next challenge, and we'll have even less influence on them with that.
 I personally try to be grateful for the opportunity to be my teenage daughter's mother a little longer.
 I know how fast she'll be grown and out of the house.

 I hope you and your daughter will become much closer over the next few years, which will strengthen your bond for the rest of your life.
 Enjoy her while you can.